-- Start with a round of introductions (starting with yourself), and ask about the research project they're involved in, their background etc, and their experience with P2P-coaching. - Ask about the ground rules that the group members agreed upon during their first meeting and practice round of P2P-coaching, relating to privacy and what is expected of the facilitator, the chair and the participants. - Talk about logistics, such as: - o How to schedule meetings from now on; - How meetings are structured, for example starting with a check in (how is everybody doing?), followed by reviewing the cases that were discussed last time (what did the students do with the advice they got?
-How did it work out?), followed by P2P-coaching; - Whether or not students submit their cases beforehand, for example a week before the meeting, or are asked to think about the case they would like to discuss a week before the meeting; - How to decide who will chair each meeting, and who will keep minutes (see Appendix 3);
+- Start with a round of introductions (starting with yourself), and ask about the research project they're involved in, their background etc, and their experience with P2P-coaching. - Ask about the ground rules that the group members agreed upon during their first meeting and practice round of P2P-coaching, relating to privacy and what is expected of the facilitator, the chair and the participants. - Talk about logistics, such as: - How to schedule meetings from now on; - Whether or not people would like to start a group in WhatsApp; - How meetings are structured, for example starting with a check in (how is everybody doing?), followed by reviewing the cases that were discussed last time (what did the students do with the advice they got?
+How did it work out?), followed by P2P-coaching; - Whether or not students submit their cases beforehand, for example a week before the meeting, or are asked to think about the case they would like to discuss a week before the meeting; - o How to decide who will chair each meeting, and who will keep minutes (see Appendix 3);